 Unless stated otherwise in this Qualification Specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.
 The role of the early years senior practitioner The early years senior practitioner is a positive role model for the team.
 Through clear leadership and effective management, the senior practitioner supports and promotes best practice within legislative requirements to enable quality provision.
 Working collaboratively with colleagues, other professionals and parents/carers, the senior practitioner engages and motivates all involved for improved outcomes for babies and children.
-The areas covered in this qualification include: quality environments early years pedagogy behaviour care routines professional development special educational needs and disability (SEND) safeguarding inclusion development play for learning partnership working the early years foundation stage (EYFS) statutory framework leading and managing health, safety and wellbeing Work/placement experience roles and responsibilities To be able to show competence in both knowledge and skills, learners will need to be working in the role of leader, deputy or manager in an appropriate setting, or have the opportunity to carry out responsibilities associated with these roles to be able to study for the Level 5 Diploma for the Early Years Senior Practitioner.
-The overall GLH for each unit, where applicable, consists of both knowledge-based learning outcomes and skills-based learning outcomes associated with work placement experience, this breakdown has been provided to support with delivery.
+The areas covered in this qualification include: quality environments early years pedagogy behaviour care routines professional development special educational needs and disability (SEND) safeguarding inclusiondevelopment play for learning partnership working the early years foundation stage (EYFS) statutory framework leading and managing health, safety and wellbeing roles and responsibilities Work/placement experience To be able to show competence in both knowledge and skills, learners will need to be working in the role of leader, deputy or manager in an appropriate setting, or have the opportunity to carry out responsibilities associated with these roles to be able to study for the Level 5 Diploma for the Early Years Senior Practitioner.
+The skills-based learning outcomes associated with work placement experience have been included as part of guided learning (GL) hours within each unit (where relevant).
+The GL has been allocated as knowledge and work placement experience to support with delivery.
 The total number of mandatory work placement hours is a minimum of 300 hours.
 Regulation information This is a regulated qualification.
 The regulated number for this qualification is 610/4163/4.
 Funding This qualification may be eligible for funding.
 For further guidance on funding, please contact your local funding provider.